690312856/690312856.github.io/index.md

 * Machine learning and its applications in NLP, focus on term-weighting scheme and LDA algrithm.

-* Sentiment Classification and Relation classification with deep learning.
+* Sentiment classification and relation classification with deep learning.

 * Applying computational model to real problems in NLP and data mining.